BeepIsla/CSGO---Discord-RichPresence/README.md

 ## Config

-- `clientId`: A string representing the client ID of your Discord Application
+- `clientId`: A string representing the client ID of your Discord Application (Use the default value to use mine, I will try to keep it up-to-date.
+It is the easiest option)
 - `steamWebAPIKey`: A string with your Steam Web API Key from [here](https://steamcommunity.com/dev/apikey)
-- `serverPort`: A number with the port the local server is running on - **Needs to match the port in `gamestate_integration_discord.cfg`**
+- `serverPort`: A number with the port the local server is running on - **Needs to match the port in `gamestate_integration_discord.cfg`** (You can just leave this default)
-- `authToken`: A string with your auth token from `gamestate_integration_discord.cfg`
+- `authToken`: A string with your auth token from `gamestate_integration_discord.cfg` (You can just leave this default)
-- `processCheckDelay`: A number representing the interval in milliseconds between checking if CSGO is running or not
+- `processCheckDelay`: A number representing the interval in milliseconds between checking if CSGO is running or not (You can just leave this default)
-- `teamSmallImage`: A boolean value whether or not you want to display a team image or a gamemode image
+- `teamSmallImage`: A boolean value whether or not you want to display a team image or a gamemode image (You can just leave this default)

 ## PM2 - Autostart